dinispeixoto/AgarPixel/README.md

 # AgarPixel

-Based on Agar.io, AgarPixel was created by my own while attending on Pixels Camp (2017).
+Based on Agar.io, AgarPixel was created by myself while attending Pixels Camp (2017).
 This was the most fun way I found to learn some basics about Javascript.

 ###### P.S: There's a lot of messy code over here.
 ____